jfeo/Mu/README.md

 ## Introduction

-Mu is a modal, terminal based text editor, which attempts to provide a "fat-free" environment for editing your text documents, without distractions.
+Mu is a modal, terminal based text editor, which attempts to provide a "fat-free" environment for editing your text documents.

 Mu can, of course, be used to edit any text file you want, but it is mostly thought as a code editor.
-Compared to the ever popular IDEs, which are monolithic giants, packing all of your tools in one single package with tonnes of features, but with restricted flexibility.

-Mu tries to be the exact opposite by following the old proverb:
+To the ever popular IDEs, which are monolithic giants, packing all of your tools in one single package with tonnes of features, Mu tries to be the exact opposite: Few but powerful features in a small packet, fitting into a larger tool chain.
+By the old Unix proverb:

 >"Do one thing and do it well" - *Douglas Mcllroy*

 Mu does text-editing, and nothing else - out of the box at least.

-If you like features like autocompletion, syntax highlighting and in-editor debugging, Mu is equipped for great expandability.
+If you enjoy features like autocompletion, syntax highlighting and in-editor debugging, Mu is equipped for great expandability.

 ## Functional Core